-- the information given in the managing agent's report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the managing agent's report has been prepared in accordance with applicable legal requirements.
+- the information given in Run off Manager's report and the managing agent's report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Run off Manager's report and the managing agent's report have been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the syndicate and its environment obtained in the course of the audit, we have not identified any material misstatements in the managing agent's report.
+In the light of the knowledge and understanding of the Syndicate and its environment obtained in the course of the audit, we have not identified any material misstatements in the Run off Manager's report and the managing agent's report.